An overview of Medicare services for managing and treating patients with mental health care needs. Includes an Indigenous patient case study.

 - have not reached their maximum entitlements for that calendar year

-If patients have unused referrals at the end of the calendar year, they can use them the next year without a new referral.
+If patients have unused referred services at the end of the calendar year, they can use them the next year without a new referral.
 These services count towards their maximum of 10 services for the new calendar year.

 Referring practitioners must provide a referral before an allied mental health professional has their first consultation with the patient.
 The referring practitioner should include similar information to medical practitioner referral requirements in their referral.
 Practitioners should include a copy of the patient's GPMHTP and the patient's agreement.
 There are no specific referral forms.

-We recommend that the allied mental health professional keep the referral for 24 months after providing the service.
+You must keep the referral for 24 months after the date of the first service.

 Allied mental health professional reporting